jlonsdale/CV/README.md

 #### Technical Skills

 I have experience using Python, numPy and matplotLib in various mathematical and physical contexts.
 I also have experience with object orientated programming in Java, Ruby and Javascript, and with the relevant testing frameworks such as Rspec and Jasmine.
 I have built various applications, both solo and by working in groups, using: Rails, Sinatra and NodeJS.
-I also have worked extensively with jQuery, HTNL, CSS.
+I also have worked extensively with jQuery, HTML, CSS.

 #### Mathematical and Data Analytical Skills